MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 After launching Teams, select the **Calls** tab on your left to see suggested contacts.
 Select the **Video** icon on the contact card to call a suggested contact, or use the search bar to find a contact and call them.

 >[!Note]
 > Starting in the April 2020 release, Remote Assist users (HoloLens and mobile) can initiate a cloud-based recording of a one-to-one call with one Teams desktop user.
 If you're not using the April 2020 release or later, you can only record a one-to-one call with a Remote Assist HoloLens user if you initiate the call using the **Teams Meet Now** feature.
-(The Meet Now feature is not available for Teams mobile users.)
-Learn more about the [Meet Now feature](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/teams-pc-all#cloud-based-recording-of-one-to-one-calls-using-teams-meet-now).
+(The **Meet Now** feature is not available for Teams mobile users.)
+To initiate a call using the **Meet Now** feature, go to the Calendar tab.
+Select **Meet Now** in the top-right corner of the page.
+Invite people to the meeting using the “Invite someone or dial a number” field on the right half of the screen.
+Select the ellipses icon […] and then **Start Recording**.

 ### Call a Remote Assist user who is outside your tenant